Joy-of-AI/prompt-eng-techs/README.md

 **Further Info** <br>
 Check out the full article: https://lnkd.in/gCZjb63x

+**Configuration Used to Run the Code**
+Python Version 3.11.9
+IDE Visual Studio Code
+openai package version 0.28.0

 Please feel free to reach out if you have any questions regarding the article or any of the provided codes.